MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 resolvers SHOULD pick one at random.

-The primary purpose of AliasMode is to allow aliasing at the zone apex, where CNAME is not allowed.
+The primary purpose of AliasMode is to allow aliasing at the zone apex, where CNAME is not allowed (see e.g. {{?RFC1912, Section 2.4}}).
 In AliasMode, the TargetName will be the name of a domain that resolves to SVCB,
 AAAA, and/or A records.
 (See {{svcb-compatible}} for aliasing of SVCB-compatible RR types.)
+Unlike CNAME, AliasMode records do not affect the resolution of other RR types, and apply only to a specific service, not an entire domain name.

- The TargetName SHOULD NOT be equal to the owner name, as this would result in a loop.
+The AliasMode TargetName SHOULD NOT be equal to the owner name, as this would result in a loop.
 In AliasMode, records SHOULD NOT include any SvcParams, and recipients MUST ignore any SvcParams that are present.